 Shimon will create more pieces in the future.
 As long as the researchers feed it a different seed, the robot will produce something different each time-music that the researchers can't predict.
-In the first piece, Bretan fed Shimon a melody comprised of eighth notes.
-It received a sixteenth note melody the second time, which influenced it to generate faster note sequences.
+In the

 Bretan acknowledges that he can't pick out individual songs that Shimon is referencing.
 He is able to recognize classical chord progression and influences of artists, such as Mozart, for example.